 Because this policy may have a larger impact on candidates outside the DSA, the Committee also considered other options for modifying this policy.
-One option is to further modify the current policy to permit a sensitized candidate within the DSA to be prioritized for offers, but only to the extent that the candidate would not receive offers ahead of a candidate in Zone A that would otherwise be registered before the candidate.
+One option was to further modify the current policy to permit a sensitized candidate within the DSA to be prioritized for offers, but only to the extent that the candidate would not receive offers ahead of a candidate in Zone A that would otherwise be registered before the candidate.
 This option recognizes that even though transplant programs and the OPO in the DSA may agree to prioritize a candidate, all transplant programs in Zone A would not have the opportunity to do so and it would not be fair to prioritize a local candidate ahead of the Zone A candidate.
-Another option is to delete the policy altogether, and to require transplant programs to request exceptions from the RRB if the candidate is highly sensitized.
+Another option was to delete the policy altogether, and to require transplant programs to request exceptions from the RRB if the candidate is highly sensitized.
+Ultimately, the Committee agreed to propose the sensitization policy as written during the second round of public comment.